oroinc/documentation/backend/automated-tests/behat.rst

 * **Symfony2 Extension** provides integration with |Symfony2|.
 * **@OroTestFrameworkBundle\Behat\ServiceContainer\OroTestFrameworkExtension** provides integration with Oro BAP based applications.
 * **Selenium2Driver** Selenium2Driver provides a bridge for the WebDriver's wire protocol.
-* **ChromeDriver** |WebDriver| is an open-source tool for automated testing of web apps across many browsers.
+* |ChromeDriver| is an open-source tool for automated testing of web apps across many browsers.
 It provides capabilities for navigating to web pages, user input, JavaScript execution, and more.

 .. _behat-conventions: